 The resulting video (below) is entertaining, eye opening, and worth every minute for someone with cholesterol or heart disease concerns!

-In 1999, Diamond was diagnosed with familial hypertriglyceridemia, a genetic anomaly that causes triglyceride levels in the blood to become elevated and leads to obesity and other complications.
+In 1999, David Diamond was diagnosed with familial hypertriglyceridemia, a genetic anomaly that causes triglyceride levels in the blood to become elevated and leads to obesity and other complications.
 After following the dietary recommendations — reducing his saturated fat and meat consumption while consuming greater quantities of carbohydrates such as oatmeal and beans — Diamond had succeeded only in raising his triglycerides, lowering HDL cholesterol, and gaining weight.

 So, his doctor recommended that he begin taking statins.

 Diamond recalled the moment when he decided, “‘Well, I’ve got a Ph.D. in biology.
-The least I can do is read about what is a triglyceride and what I should do about it.’”
+The least I can do is read about what a triglyceride is and what I should do about it.’”

 2019 CrossFit Health Conference video.
 Easy to understand and highly informative.